 Gerald supported women's suffrage with actions like writing a pro-suffrage pamphlet entitled The Democratic Plea.
-In March 1912, Barbara participated in an attention-grabbing bout of smashing store windows in the West End of London (it's a rock-throwing demonstration that sets Carey Mulligan's character off on her suffragette journey in Suffragette).
+In March 1912, Barbara participated in an attention-grabbing bout of smashing store windows in the West End of London.
 After this, Barbara spent time in prison; in 1913, she went to France for a time to avoid being rearrested.

 Frustrated by WSPU leadership, Barbara left the group in 1914.
 However, the Goulds didn't abandon their quest for women's suffrage: On February 6, 1914, they were among the founders of the United Suffragists, which welcomed both men and women as members.
 That group ended its campaign when 1918's Representation of the People Act gave women limited suffrage.

 Suffragette Edith Garrud was born in 1872.
 While protesting, suffragettes often faced harassment and attacks, both from the police and members of the public.
 But thanks to Garrud's martial arts instruction, which she was offering to suffragettes by 1909, many learned how to defend themselves with jiu-jitsu.